Steve Price (rugby league, born 1974): New Zealand Warriors

 When Price left Canterbury, who had appeared in the finals consistently and performed very well, he went to join the Warriors who had experienced their worst ever season in 2004, finishing 14th of 15 teams and winning only 6 games all year.
-Price was straight-away appointed captain of the squad and he clearly made some sort of impact as the team remained competitive for all of their matches.
+Price was immediately appointed captain of the squad and clearly made an impact as the team remained competitive in all of their matches.
 In the opening match of the 2005 State of Origin series Price was named man of the match.
 The Warriors had a good chance to make the finals; however, a four-match losing streak late in the season removed those chances and they finished the 2005 season 11th, a slight improvement from the previous year.

-In 2006 Price again experienced more salary cap drama.
-The Warriors were found to have committed major breaches of the salary cap due to poor administration decisions.
-The NRL announced the club would be deducted four competition points and the club would also be assessed a A$430,000 fine.
-Those four points would cost the team a place in the finals.

 Even at the age of 33 and after 13 years playing professional football, the 2007 season proved to be one of his career bests.
 In Round 14 Steve Price broke his own record of 'metres gained by a forward' playing against the Cronulla Sharks.
 Price's previous record was 272 metres; he eclipsed this by gaining 306 metres from 33 hit-ups.
 Seven weeks later in round 21 Price broke his own record again, this time against the Sydney Roosters where he ran for a total of 323 m.
 The Warriors finished the regular season strongly, sitting at the top end of the ladder on 4th position, although they struggled to perform come finals time and dropped out of the competition in the second week of the finals losing to the North Queensland Cowboys.
 However, Price's own personal performance throughout the year was duly recognised as he was awarded the Captain of the Year & Prop of the Year titles at the 2007 Dally M Awards.
 He ran 4,515 metres with the ball in 2007, more than any other forward in history.